 Liechtenstein in a principality of only 160 sq km which is doubly landlocked since its only borders are with Austria and Switzerland neither of which has any coastline.
-Its population is 35,000.
-While its economy is chiefly dependent on financial services the principality has always had some concern with manufacturing, and present-day products of its factories include false teeth, sausage skins, fastening systems and power tools.
+Its population is over 38,000.
+While its economy is chiefly dependent on financial services the principality has always had some considerable concern with high-tech manufacturing.